BPEssentials/Core/README.md

 ## License

-This project is licenced under the GNU GPL v3.0 Licence, For [More Information]: https://choosealicense.com/licenses/gpl-3.0/
+This project is licenced under the GNU GPL v3.0 Licence, For [More Information](https://choosealicense.com/licenses/gpl-3.0/)